Skip to main content

 ...

-The below Code will raise on any encountered schema change.
+The below code will raise an error on any encountered schema change.
 Note: You can always set a string which will be interpreted as though all keys are set to these values.

 @dlt.resource(schema_contract={"columns": "evolve"})